 What are the SAT requirements for students to be admitted to Drake University?

-Drake University typically requires applicants to be in the top 29 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1170 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1050.
-The estimated average SAT composite for admitted freshman is 1290 out of 1600.
-8 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+Drake University typically prefers applicants to be in the top 39 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1110 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 990.
+The average SAT composite for admitted freshman is 1230 out of 1600.
+Drake ranks #2 in Iowa and #205 in the nation for highest average SAT composite score.
+19 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|

 |ACT Composite 75th||30|